Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR: Related Work

 \section{Related Work}

-In this section we will focus on providing a comprehensive overview of complete frameworks for autonomous navigation, regardless of the specific sensors employed.
-Our goal is to create a vision-based system for autonomous navigation of MAVs that can operate in large, unstructured and cluttered environments, while building a map of the environment, for downstream tasks, and flying as fast as possible.
-Additionally, in large-scale autonomous navigation, a consistent communication network cannot be assumed, so a core capability of our system is that the algorithm must run on the MAV's onboard computer.
+In this section we will present an overview of complete frameworks for autonomous navigation, regardless of the specific sensors employed.
+Our goal is to create a vision-based system for autonomous navigation of MAVs that can operate in large, unstructured, and cluttered outdoor environments while building a map for downstream tasks, flying as fast as possible and with all computations on-board.

 Several systems which leverage vision sensors for autonomous navigation have been proposed in the literature.
 One of the earliest versions of vision based navigation was presented in \cite{faessler2016autonomous}.
-Based on a monocular camera and IMU sensors, the system was capable of performing state-estimation used for trajectory tracking.
-Simultaneously, data was streamed via WiFi to an off-board laptop which performed a 3D dense reconstruction of the environment via Multi-View stereo techniques.
-This method highlighted the potential of autonomous navigation based on vision systems but with certain limitations.
-The system relies on WiFi for the dense 3D reconstruction.
-In addition, there was no feedback between the perceived 3D reconstructed environment and the system, trajectories were given by an operator without any collision avoidance mechanism onboard, leading to potentially risky missions.
+Based on a monocular camera and IMU sensors, the system performed state-estimation for trajectory tracking while streaming data via WiFi to an off-board laptop to perform dense 3D reconstruction.
+This method highlighted the potential of autonomous navigation based on vision systems, although it required a reliable WiFi connection and an operator to provide trajectories for the MAV.

-Lin \textit{et al.} present a seminal work in the area of vision-based autonomous navigation in \cite{lin2018autonomous}.
-The system leverages visual-inertial sensors to compute MAV odometry.
-The key distinction with our approach is their usage of monolithic 3D maps based on OctoMap\cite{hornung2013octomap}, which is suboptimal for outdoor autonomous navigation for several reasons.
-Primarily the need to allocate a larger octree as the mission area increases, leading to slower data allocation of the octree.
-Secondly, the requirement to predefine the area of exploration poses a constraint.
-Moreover, as the odometry drift accumulates during the navigation, repeated geometric structures will appear within the map.
-The lack of a corrective mechanism for this issue can lead to an artificially more cluttered map hindering its use for path planning.

-A system closely aligned with our work is \cite{oleynikova2020open}, where an MAV based on visual-inertial sensors is capable of doing autonomous navigation while generating dense maps for path planning.
-While \cite{oleynikova2020open} relies on monolithic maps based on \change{\cite{voxblox} and} \cite{millane2018cblox}, we present a submapping approach based on \cite{funk2021multi}, which can account for free, occupied and unknown space.
-The main differences between the systems are: \cite{oleynikova2020open} performs visual-inertial odometry (VIO) \change{\cite{schneider2018maplab}} while our proposed solution performs VI-SLAM and handles loop-closures, which is a challenge for autonomous systems; in \cite{oleynikova2020open} mapping is based on ESDFs, whilst our proposed system is based on occupancy values, allowing for faster depth integration to submaps; \cite{oleynikova2020open} performs both global and local planning, while our system relies on global planning; \cite{oleynikova2020open} relies on depth data from RGB-D sensors and our system leverages deep learning for stereo depth estimation; finally, the proposed system performs trajectory deformation to counteract odometry drift and loop-closure updates.